shini4i/argo-watcher/docs/reference/client-env.md

 ## Retry Behavior

 While polling for deployment status, the client automatically retries transient failures (network errors or `5xx` responses from the server) up to 3 times with a fixed 2-second delay before giving up.
 This retry count and delay are not configurable.
-Terminal failures (`4xx` responses, invalid tokens, malformed responses) fail immediately, and task submission (the initial `POST`) is not retried.
+Terminal failures (`4xx` responses, invalid tokens, malformed responses, a redirect that steps down from `https`) fail immediately, and task submission (the initial `POST`) is not retried.